 Benitez’s start to life at Liverpool was made more difficult by Michael Owen’s summer departure to Real Madrid, though the additions of compatriots Xabi Alonso and Luis Garcia proved inspired.

-Whilst he struggled to make much of an impact in the Premier League in his debut season, Benitez would instead deliver one of the club’s most memorable European campaigns.
-Rank underdogs, Liverpool would march through to a first European Cup final in 30 years.
+Whilst he struggled to make much of an impact in the Premier League in his debut season, Benitez instead delivered one of the club’s most memorable European campaigns.
+Rank underdogs, Liverpool marched through to a first European Cup final in 30 years.

-That final would be one of the greatest in the competition’s history, Benitez’s side coming from three goals down at half-time to beat AC Milan on penalties in Istanbul, cementing his place in Liverpool history.
+That final proved one of the greatest in the competition’s history, Benitez’s side coming from three goals down at half-time to beat AC Milan on penalties in Istanbul, cementing his place in Liverpool history.

-During his six seasons at the club Benitez would add FA Cup and UEFA Super Cup success, establishing Liverpool as a leading side in European competition by reaching a second Champions League final in 2007 and a semi-final the following year.
+During his six seasons at the club Benitez secured FA Cup and UEFA Super Cup success, establishing Liverpool as a leading side in European competition by reaching a second Champions League final in 2007 and a semi-final the following year.

-Bolstered by signings including Javier Mascherano and Fernando Torres, Liverpool would come close to winning the title in 2009, once again finishing runners-up.
-That would prove to be the beginning of the end for Benitez, however, as problems with the club’s ownership and loss of key players saw the Reds slump to a seventh-placed finish the following season.
+Bolstered by signings including Javier Mascherano and Fernando Torres, Liverpool came close to winning the title in 2009, once again finishing runners-up.
+That proved to be the beginning of the end for Benitez, however, as problems with the club’s ownership and loss of key players saw the Reds slump to a seventh-placed finish the following season.

 The worst appointment in Liverpool’s managerial history?